-At the recent Pioneer Academic Summit, renowned education expert Dr. Tony Wagner delivered a thought-provoking keynote address challenging conventional wisdom on education and offered a fresh perspective on preparing students for the future.
+At the recent Pioneer Academics Summit, renowned education expert Dr. Tony Wagner delivered a thought-provoking keynote address challenging conventional wisdom on education and offered a fresh perspective on preparing students for the future.
 As a senior research fellow at the Learning Policy Institute and former faculty member at Harvard University, Dr. Wagner brought decades of experience to bear on the critical question: How can we reshape education to equip the next generation of learners for success?

 The Knowledge Economy is Dead.
 Long Live the Innovation Era.